-Soon when you walk down the street, 3D villains could try to sell you something
+Soon when you walk down the street, 3D creatures could try to sell you something

 Nir Eyal, an author and expert on the attention economy, called this in an email the “shiny pony” problem.
 New forms of advertising lose their luster.
 Customers could lose interest.

 But these ads may not be aimed only at them.
-Texeira notes the appearance of innovation could be equally important for what it telegraphs to investors, retailers and competitors.
+Teixeira notes that the appearance of innovation could be equally important for what it telegraphs to investors, retailers and competitors.

 Even the skeptical would admit there’s something cool about dynamic images occupying the space around us.
 But is it scary in the hands of corporations?
 Could advertising get “Minority Reported” where we are all Tom Cruise, assaulted by airborne ads tailored to us every time we leave our homes?